radcamp/radcamp.github.io/index.md

 **Cost**: 500 UK Pounds per person (accommodation not included)

-Bursaries are available: 10 bursaries from NERC and 5 bursaries from CLIMB for UK applicants only.
+Bursaries are available **for UK applicants only**: 10 bursaries from NERC and 5 bursaries from CLIMB.

 27 places are available.